RichardDavy84/Website/content/courses/Excursions into Biostatistics/10_Troubleshooting_R---Isolating-Issues-and-Asking-Questions.md

 weight: 10
 ---

-I have prepared some {{< staticref "courses/Excursions-into-Biostatistics/Troubleshooting---Isolating-Issues-and-Asking-Questions.pdf" "newtab" >}} Lecture Slides {{< /staticref >}} for this session.
-Unfortunately, they are in pdf format, so you will have to download them straight to your PC.
+I have prepared some {{< staticref "courses/Excursions-into-Biostatistics/Troubleshooting---Isolating-Issues-and-Asking-Questions.html" "newtab" >}} Lecture Slides {{< /staticref >}} for this session.